t04s23/pythonanywhere/README.md

             {% endif %}
         </body></html>

 This will show the full list of cities, and includes pagination so that we don't try to show all 10K plus entries at once.

-First, add a link to retrieve all entries for a city on the bear_list.html page around 'city' like this:
+First, the html adds a link to retrieve all entries for a city on the bear_list.html page around 'city' like this:

          <b> <a href="{% url 'cityname' city=city.city %}">{{ city.city }}</a></b>